Keith Swanick

 Keith Swanick is an Irish former Fianna Fáil politician who served as a Senator for the Cultural and Educational Panel from 2016 to 2020.

 Early life and education

 Originally from Castlerea in County Roscommon, Swanick and his wife run a GP Practice in Belmullet in the Erris region of North Mayo.
 He is also the Secretary of the National Association of Irish General Practitioners.

 Career

 He was chosen as a candidate for Fianna Fáil in a Seanad by-election after the retirement of Jimmy Harte, which was won by Labour's Máiría Cahill.
 He initially considered contesting the 2016 general election in the Roscommon-Galway constituency but declined.

-He was the Fianna Fáil Seanad Spokesperson on Health and Mental Health.
+He was the Fianna Fáil Seanad spokesperson on Health and Mental Health.

 He did not contest the 2020 Seanad election, after being involved in an Oireachtas expenses controversy.
+It was revealed that he was accepting appointments at his GP practice in Mayo on the same day that he was registered as present in the Seanad in Dublin.
+An RTÉ investigation showed that over a three-year period he claimed almost €73,000 in travel expenses, but failed to vote on 84 of the 114 voting days he was signed in for at Leinster House.